Fictive Reality

 The scope

-Fictive Reality is a startup that develops a gamified SaaS in VR for corporate soft skill training.
-During my employment, their product revolved around a VR app that simulated dialogue roleplay exercises with the purpose to enhance knowledge retention.
-This VR app was supported with a web app where the user could track their learning process.
-At the beginning of my employment, Fictive Reality was a very young company in the starting blocks of its product development.
-At that moment, no designer had worked on their team and as such there was no design guidelines or company branding in place.
-The UI at the time was entirely created by the developers and differed immensely between the different platforms.
-In addition to this, the software itself was still relatively undefined and needed more product development and a clearer definition.
+Fictive Reality is a startup developing a gamified SaaS in VR for corporate soft skill training.
+Their product centered on a VR app that simulated dialogue roleplay exercises to enhance knowledge retention, supported by a web app where users could track their learning progress.
+When I joined, Fictive Reality was still in the early stages of product development.
+No designer had previously worked on the team, and there were no design guidelines or branding in place.
+The UI was entirely developer-created and varied significantly across platforms.
+The software itself was also relatively undefined, requiring further product development and a clearer overall vision.

 Deliverables

-As the first designer, I took ownership of UX, UI, and branding, as they had never been addressed before.
-Conducting research and evaluating the existing product provided insight into areas for improvement and an overview of the current challenges.
-Given my lack of experience in VR design, thorough research was essential to establish effective UX and UI guidelines.
-To ensure alignment with the company's tone and vision, I conducted workshops and design sprints with stakeholders, resulting in a proper design system and brand identity.
-Utilising the gathered research and developed assets, I created interfaces for both the VR and web app.
-Continuous iteration based on user testing was thereafter done to improve the product further.
+As the first designer, I took ownership of UX, UI, and branding, areas that had not yet been addressed.
+Research and evaluation of the existing product revealed key areas for improvement and clarified the current challenges.
+With limited VR design experience, thorough research was essential to establish effective UX and UI guidelines.
+To align with the company’s vision and tone, I led workshops and design sprints with stakeholders, resulting in a cohesive design system and brand identity.
+Using these assets and insights, I designed interfaces for both the VR and web apps, and continued iterating based on user testing to further refine the product.

 The scope

-Fictive Reality is a startup that develops a gamified SaaS in VR for corporate soft skill training.
-During my employment, their product revolved around a VR app that simulated dialogue roleplay exercises with the purpose to enhance knowledge retention.
-This VR app was supported with a web app where the user could track their learning process.
-At the beginning of my employment, Fictive Reality was a very young company in the starting blocks of its product development.
-At that moment, no designer had worked on their team and as such there was no design guidelines or company branding in place.
-The UI at the time was entirely created by the developers and differed immensely between the different platforms.
-In addition to this, the software itself was still relatively undefined and needed more product development and a clearer definition.
+Fictive Reality is a startup developing a gamified SaaS in VR for corporate soft skill training.
+Their product centered on a VR app that simulated dialogue roleplay exercises to enhance knowledge retention, supported by a web app where users could track their learning progress.
+When I joined, Fictive Reality was still in the early stages of product development.
+No designer had previously worked on the team, and there were no design guidelines or branding in place.
+The UI was entirely developer-created and varied significantly across platforms.
+The software itself was also relatively undefined, requiring further product development and a clearer overall vision.

 Deliverables

-As the first designer, I took ownership of UX, UI, and branding, as they had never been addressed before.
-Conducting research and evaluating the existing product provided insight into areas for improvement and an overview of the current challenges.
-Given my lack of experience in VR design, thorough research was essential to establish effective UX and UI guidelines.
-To ensure alignment with the company's tone and vision, I conducted workshops and design sprints with stakeholders, resulting in a proper design system and brand identity.
-Utilising the gathered research and developed assets, I created interfaces for both the VR and web app.
-Continuous iteration based on user testing was thereafter done to improve the product further.
+As the first designer, I took ownership of UX, UI, and branding, areas that had not yet been addressed.
+Research and evaluation of the existing product revealed key areas for improvement and clarified the current challenges.
+With limited VR design experience, thorough research was essential to establish effective UX and UI guidelines.
+To align with the company’s vision and tone, I led workshops and design sprints with stakeholders, resulting in a cohesive design system and brand identity.
+Using these assets and insights, I designed interfaces for both the VR and web apps, and continued iterating based on user testing to further refine the product.

 The scope

-Fictive Reality is a startup that develops a gamified SaaS in VR for corporate soft skill training.
-During my employment, their product revolved around a VR app that simulated dialogue roleplay exercises with the purpose to enhance knowledge retention.
-This VR app was supported with a web app where the user could track their learning process.
-At the beginning of my employment, Fictive Reality was a very young company in the starting blocks of its product development.
-At that moment, no designer had worked on their team and as such there was no design guidelines or company branding in place.
-The UI at the time was entirely created by the developers and differed immensely between the different platforms.
-In addition to this, the software itself was still relatively undefined and needed more product development and a clearer definition.
+Fictive Reality is a startup developing a gamified SaaS in VR for corporate soft skill training.
+Their product centered on a VR app that simulated dialogue roleplay exercises to enhance knowledge retention, supported by a web app where users could track their learning progress.
+When I joined, Fictive Reality was still in the early stages of product development.
+No designer had previously worked on the team, and there were no design guidelines or branding in place.
+The UI was entirely developer-created and varied significantly across platforms.
+The software itself was also relatively undefined, requiring further product development and a clearer overall vision.

 Deliverables

-As the first designer, I took ownership of UX, UI, and branding, as they had never been addressed before.
-Conducting research and evaluating the existing product provided insight into areas for improvement and an overview of the current challenges.
-Given my lack of experience in VR design, thorough research was essential to establish effective UX and UI guidelines.
-To ensure alignment with the company's tone and vision, I conducted workshops and design sprints with stakeholders, resulting in a proper design system and brand identity.
-Utilising the gathered research and developed assets, I created interfaces for both the VR and web app.
-Continuous iteration based on user testing was thereafter done to improve the product further.
+As the first designer, I took ownership of UX, UI, and branding, areas that had not yet been addressed.
+Research and evaluation of the existing product revealed key areas for improvement and clarified the current challenges.
+With limited VR design experience, thorough research was essential to establish effective UX and UI guidelines.
+To align with the company’s vision and tone, I led workshops and design sprints with stakeholders, resulting in a cohesive design system and brand identity.
+Using these assets and insights, I designed interfaces for both the VR and web apps, and continued iterating based on user testing to further refine the product.

 Design of the Web app for desktop and mobile, in light and dark mode.